FabricMC/fabric-docs/develop/blocks/first-block.md

 Just like with items, you need to ensure that the class is loaded so that all static fields containing your block instances are initialized.

-You can do this by creating a dummy `initialize` method, which can be called in your mod initializer to trigger the static initialization.
+You can do this by creating a dummy `initialize` method, which can be called in your [mod's initializer](./getting-started/project-structure#entrypoints) to trigger the static initialization.

 ::: info
 If you are unaware of what static initialization is, it is the process of initializing static fields in a class.
 This is done when the class is loaded by the JVM, and is done before any instances of the class are created.